VahidSN/JourneyToLove/README.md

 **Journey to Love** is a 2D platformer built with modern C++ and the Raylib library.
 The player guides the main character through a challenging level filled with obstacles and checkpoints, with the ultimate goal of reaching the endpoint and reuniting with their love.

+Playable build is available on the [Journey to Love](https://vahidsn.itch.io/journey-to-love) itch.io page to customize and play.

 https://github.com/user-attachments/assets/47732319-eac5-4d48-a9ac-3f8805c4a61c

 -----